top of page

 Harper PaIN Lab & Uncommon Sense Lab Collab

-Blending engineering and neuroscience to decode pain—learn more about the Uncommon Sense Lab!"
+Blending engineering and neuroscience to decode pain and learn more about the Uncommon Sense Lab!

 bottom of page